dtunikov/peerdb-playground/ARCHITECTURE.md

 - Idempotent setup — checks existence before creating (safe for Temporal activity retries)
 - Slot name uses underscores (Postgres restriction: no hyphens in slot names)
 - `GetTableSchemas` queries `information_schema.columns` + `pg_index` for PK detection
+- `Read` uses logical replication via `pgoutput`
+- Reader resumes from the slot's server-tracked LSN (`confirmed_flush_lsn`, falling back to `restart_lsn`)
+- CDC records are buffered per Postgres transaction and emitted as one `RecordBatch` per commit
+- `RecordBatch.BatchId` is the commit LSN string and is the contract used by `Ack`
+- `Ack` advances the connector's acknowledged LSN so standby status updates can move the slot forward
+- Transient replication failures reconnect with backoff; critical failures such as a missing slot are surfaced as unrecoverable
+- Inserts and updates are both materialized as insert-like records; deletes/truncates are not implemented yet

 ### Workflow Architecture